In this guide, I’m going to walk you through how to handle Restricted Stock Units (RSUs) in a divorce.

 The drawback to this apprach is that it can be challenging to keep things amicable if you’re issuing subpoenas.

 Fortunately, there are a couple of other alternatives.

 Ask for your spouse’s pay stubs and W-2’s.
 Look for an “RSU” or “restricted stock” entry on the pay stubs.
 If any RSUs have vested in that year, you’ll see the total RSU income listed under the “Year To Date” column.

 W-2’s will often list RSU income in box 14 as you can see here.

 These alternatives can be a great way to “trust but verify” what your spouse is telling you.

-If your spouse claims they don’t have RSUs, but their W-2 or pay stubs reveal otherwise, then you know you need to be super diligent about fact checking.
-You’re best bet in this case is to subpoena the company and get the details.
+If your spouse claims they don’t have RSUs, but their W-2 or pay stubs reveal otherwise, you need to be particularly diligent in fact-checking going forward.
+Your best bet in this case is to subpoena the company and get the details.